 (iii) Individuals engaged in liberal professions, such as doctors, lawyers and accountants.
 These are entitled to do their accounting in one single book evidencing their income and expenses as well as an annual summary.
 However, the simplified version of accounting is not allowed for professionals who undertake their activity in corporate form or for professionals who determined their net taxable income on a presumptive basis (see IX.C.3.b., below);

-(iv) SMEs that qualify as under the Pro-Pyme system (see V.B.4.c., below); and
+(iv) SMEs that qualify under the Pro-Pyme system (see V.B.4.c., below); and

 (v) Non-profit foundations and corporations that only receive donations that are exclusively destined to fulfill their purpose, provided they do not conduct activities that are subject to the first category tax.
 These entities are only required to carry a statement of sources and uses in chronological order, identifying the name of the persons making donations and the amounts contributed.